BlackRock Enhanced Equity Dividend Trust Plans Monthly Dividend of $0.05 (NYSE:BDJ)

 BlackRock Enhanced Equity Dividend Trust (NYSE:BDJ) declared a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
-Investors of record on Thursday, April 15th will be given a dividend of 0.05 per share by the investment management company on Friday, April 30th.
-This represents a $0.60 annualized dividend and a yield of 6.32%.
-The ex-dividend date is Wednesday, April 14th.
+Stockholders of record on Thursday, April 15th will be paid a dividend of 0.05 per share by the investment management company on Friday, April 30th.
+This represents a $0.60 annualized dividend and a dividend yield of 6.19%.
+The ex-dividend date of this dividend is Wednesday, April 14th.

 About BlackRock Enhanced Equity Dividend Trust